cribepencheff/chas-team8-webshop/README.md

 - Mary Pope

-### Overwiew
+### Overview
 * Discover the Team8 Webshop.
-It's an user-friendly e-commerce platform with wide range of products diverse.
-Users can filter and sort the products based on their preference and choose between four different categories.
-Through detailed description of the product can customers add higher amount of items to cart.
-It's fully optimized to work on all devices and it ensures consistent user experience.
+It's an user-friendly e-commerce platform offering a wide range of diverse products.
+Users can filter and sort the products based on their preferences and choose between four different categories.
+Through detailed product description can customers add higher quantities of items to their cart.
+The webshop fully optimized to work on all devices and ensures consistent user experience.

 ### Features